Last Updated on 27 August 2024 by Cycloscope

 Contributed by Sharon from Dive Into Malaysia – Have a look at her Instagram

 Each building displays a traditional activity that belongs to that cultural group.
 These range from making traditional food to playing traditional instruments.
-The buildings are also home to informative guides that speak good English too.
+The buildings are also home to informative guides that speak good English.

 More challenging things to do in Sarawak – Borneo

-Mulu area, usually accessed through Miri, is a very remote and hard to visit part of Sarawak.
-It features though some of the most spectacular sights in the whole island of Borneo.
+The Mulu area, usually accessed through Miri, is a very remote and hard-to-visit part of Sarawak.
+It features some of the most spectacular sights on the whole island of Borneo.
 Visiting both the caves and the pinnacles though requires at least 5 days (including transports in and out).

 26. Mulu Caves – Sarawak